mblayman/mattlayman.com/content/understand-django/2020-01-22-urls-lead-way.md

 A route can be a plain string
 as you've seen,
-but it can include other special structure with a feature called *converters*.
+but it can include other special structures with a feature called *converters*.
 When you use a converter,
 you can extract information out